AnyLog-co/documentation/file commands.md

 file compress [source path and file name] [target path and file name] file decompress [path and file name of compressed file] [target path and file name]
 </pre>
 For compression, the target path and file name are optional.
-If omitted, the target file name and the location is the same and the source file with the extension ***.gz***.
+If omitted, the file location remains unchanged, and the file name is extended by ***.gz***.
 For decompression, the target path and file name are optional.
-If omitted, the target file name and the location is the same and the compressed file with the extension ***.dat***.
+If omitted, the file location remains unchanged, and the file name is extended by ***.dat***.
 Examples:
 <pre>
 file compress source_file.dat new_file.gz